 31. If we would judge ourselves, we would not be judged.

-32. But when we are judged, we are chastened by the Lord, that we might not be condemned along with the world.
+32. But when we are judged, we are chastened by the Lord so that we might not be condemned along with the world.

 33. So then, my brothers, when coming together to eat, wait for one another.

-34. If anyone is hungry, let him eat at home, so that you do not come together unto condemnation.
+34. If anyone is hungry, let him eat at home, lest you come together into condemnation.
 And the rest will I set in order when I come.

 ¶1.
 Now concerning things of the Spirit, brothers, I do not want you to be ignorant.

 2. You know that when you were Gentiles, you were led, but misled, to voiceless idols.